 The grant is to help defray the cost of travel, lodging, meals, and photo-duplication for scholars of China, Japan, and Korea at other institutions who wish to utilize the collection at the University of Michigan Asia Library.

 The Asia Library is one of the most comprehensive collections of East Asian materials in North America.
 The collection encompasses more than 800,000 volumes of Chinese, Japanese, and Korean language materials in the humanities and social sciences, particularly strong in history, philosophy, literature, and film studies.
 The Library also has a comprehensive coverage of electronic resources, such as electronic full text journals, e-books, and databases.
 For further information about the library, please visit the website.

-The grants will be paid as reimbursements of expenses in compliance with the University of International Institute's travel guidelines.
+The grants will be paid as reimbursements of expenses in compliance with the University of Michigan International Institute's travel guidelines.
 Candidates must secure approval prior to travel.

 Scholars (faculty and advanced graduate students) of China, Japan, and Korea at other institutions.